espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/wsl.rst

 Open Project in WSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start your development by clicking the ``><`` green button at the left bottom of Visual Studio Code and select **Open Folder in WSL** to start configuring the WSL and open the ``Blink`` example project.
+- Start your development by clicking the ``><`` green button at the left bottom of Visual Studio Code and select **Open Folder in WSL** to start configuring the WSL and open the ``Blink`` example project.

-Configure the ESP-IDF extension inside the WSL as described in the :ref:`Install ESP-IDF and Tools <installation>` documentation.
+- Configure the ESP-IDF extension inside the WSL as described in the :ref:`Install ESP-IDF and Tools <installation>` documentation.

 .. note::
   * Running the setup from WSL could override the Windows host machine configuration settings since it is using the User Settings by default.
 Consider saving settings to a workspace or workspace folder.

-at this moment, you can start to use the ``Blink`` example project for building, flashing, monitoring, debugging, etc.
+- At this moment, you can start to use the ``Blink`` example project for building, flashing, monitoring, debugging, etc.

 Building the Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here taking the esp32-c3 as an example, users only need to change the target device from ``esp32`` to ``esp32-c3``, as below:
+- Here taking the esp32-c3 as an example, users only need to change the target device from ``esp32`` to ``esp32-c3``, as below:

 .. image:: ../../../media/tutorials/using_docker_container/device_target_esp32_c3.png

-next, start to build the example project, as below:
+- Next, start to build the example project, as below:

 .. image:: ../../../media/tutorials/using_docker_container/container_build.gif

 Flashing to your Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-after building, we can use the following ways to download the firmware.
+After building, we can use the following ways to download the firmware.

 External USB-Serial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on the description above, users can follow the usbipd instructions section mentioned. here ``Silicon Labs CP210x USB to UART Bridge`` is taken as an example, it has been attached to docker image:
+- Based on the description above, users can follow the usbipd instructions section mentioned. here ``Silicon Labs CP210x USB to UART Bridge`` is taken as an example, it has been attached to docker image:

 .. image:: ../../../media/tutorials/using_docker_container/wsl_demsg_tail_usb_serial.png

-as you can see, this device has attached to ``ttyUSB0``, so ``idf.port`` also need to change accordingly.
+- As you can see, this device has attached to ``ttyUSB0``, so ``idf.port`` also need to change accordingly.

 .. image:: ../../../media/tutorials/using_docker_container/ttyUSB0.png

-but, the container doesn't know the configuration has changed yet at this moment.
+- But, the container doesn't know the configuration has changed yet at this moment.

 .. image:: ../../../media/tutorials/using_docker_container/unkown_ttyUSB0.png

-so users need to reopen the container, that is **Reopen Folder Locally** and then the new configuration wil be reloaded as well.
+- So users need to reopen the container, that is **Reopen Folder Locally** and then the new configuration wil be reloaded as well.

 .. image:: ../../../media/tutorials/using_docker_container/container_reopen.gif

-at last, click the ``Flash`` button and start to download the firmware.
+- At last, click the ``Flash`` button and start to download the firmware.

 .. image:: ../../../media/tutorials/using_docker_container/container_flash_uart.gif